-Whether a project is sequential 🔪 or parallel 🥁 is shown by the pair of arrows by the right side of its row in the outline.
+Whether a project is sequential v or parallel v is shown by the pair of arrows by the right side of its row in the outline.
 To switch to the other type, just click the icon.
 You can also choose a type from the inspector.
 If you find yourself using one type much more often than the other, you can change the default setting in the Data preferences.